Reading instruction relies heavily on orthographic memory to connect words and their meaning. What is orthographic memory? Keep reading to find out.

 - Second grade and beyond – This is when phonemic awareness and proficiency begin.
 Students learn how to manipulate phonemes to create new words, and they understand spelling patterns.
 In addition, they have a large bank of sight words to pull from when reading and the phonetical skills to decode new words when needed.

 If reading instruction is not given correctly at these three stages, students may struggle to develop these skills and become efficient readers.
 These struggles extend into middle and high school and can put otherwise bright students at a severe disadvantage because of how essential reading is.
+You might also be interested in our explainer on what is mapping in writing.

 Phonemic Awareness and Orthographic Memory